sanjanagoli/tse/crawler/IMPLEMENTATION.md

-# Implementation
-## CS50 Spring 2019, Tiny Search Engine
+# Implementation - Tiny Search Engine

 ## Detailed pseudo code for each of the objects/components/functions